 John Crawford counsels clients in cases involving insurance coverage, personal injuries, wrongful death, mental impairment/mental anguish, punitive damages and property damage.
 A significant portion of his practice is representing motor carriers, commercial truck drivers, and the motoring public.

 John is certified as a civil trial specialist by the Minnesota State Bar Association and is a board-certified civil trial advocate by the National Board of Trial Advocacy.
 Currently he and colleague, Lauren Nuffort, serve as co-editors of the Minnesota Insurance Law Deskbook, a 26-chapter deskbook on insurance coverage.
 He is also a frequent speaker on insurance coverage, personal injury litigation and related issues, and served on the editorial board of the Journal of American Law on the topics of insurance and re-insurance.
 He has been included on the Minnesota Super Lawyer list since 2019 and is rated AV Preeminent® for the highest level of professional excellence by Martindale-Hubbell.

-John and his wife are proud parents of a son who works in the food service industry in the Twin Cities and a daughter who graduated from the University of Michigan and works for an advertising agency in Chicago.
-During his free time, he enjoys sailing, hockey, and biking.
+John and his wife are proud parents of a son who works in the food service industry in the Twin Cities and a daughter who graduated from the University of Michigan and works in Chicago.
+During his free time, he enjoys biking, skiing and hockey.

 Leadership + Activities

 - Minnesota Trucking Association (MTA)